NomadsReach/Fallout-Anomaly/README.md

 ## Main Menu Delay

-When clicking "Play," the main menu may experience a delay as scripts load.
+When launching the game you may experience a delay as scripts load.
 This delay varies based on your system's power; more powerful systems may not encounter this issue.

 ## Stuck in Menu

 If you find yourself unable to progress from the first loading or main menu:

-1. Please allow a few minutes for the game to fully load after it boots up.
-It may seem like the game is frozen during this time, but rest assured that it is simply processing the necessary assets.
-2. Alt-tab out of the game & back in.
-3. Press the "Esc" key in the menu to load into the game
+**Watch this video [here](https://www.youtube.com/watch?v=JTnhJsM3_hg&t=97s) for help with the issue.
+If the video doesn’t resolve it, we’ve provided new save files for you to load and customize your character as needed.**

 ## Post-Character Creation Freeze